danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         Parameters:
         - df_pricing: DataFrame containing the pricing data.
-        - period: String specifying the period for aggregation ('Year', 'Quarter', or 'Month').
+        - period: String specifying the period type for aggregation ('Year', 'Quarter', or 'Month').

         Returns:
         - Processed DataFrame aggregated by the specified period.